h3nry-d1az/ml-resources/index.md

 # Machine Learning resources collection
-Welcome to HDB PROGRAMMING's open source ML (machine learning) resources collection, with books, websites and papers links.
+Welcome to H3nry D1az's open source ML (machine learning) resources collection, with books, websites and papers links.
 This collection also contains an audiobook reader (audio.py) and a downloader (download.py).

 #### How can I use the audio.py and download.py modules?
 First, install the requirements by running this command: